akshaypunwatkar/Image-captioning-on-flickerdata/README.md

 The application was deployed using **Kubernetes on Google cloud platform**.
 Container image from docker hub can be accessed from here: [Link to Container Image](https://hub.docker.com/repository/docker/akshaypunwatkar/image-caption-v2)

+Steps to deploy the app on a Kubernetes Engine can be found [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app)

 Post deployment the app could be accessed on the link: http://34.71.22.23:8088